 In memory of Roy Boylan…

-Over the 54 years of Palms’ existence many people have been inspired by Roy’s “radical” vision for this organisation.
+Since 1961 many people have been inspired by Roy’s “radical” vision for this organisation.
 Some have been inspired to work in the field, carrying out the vision at the “coal face”.
-Others have experienced Roy’s legacy through working within the organisation, recruiting, preparing and sending lay “visionaries”, who not only see beyond their comfort zones, but who desire to get out there and make a difference.
+Others have experienced Roy’s legacy through working within the organisation, recruiting, preparing and sending lay “visionaries”, who not only see beyond their comfort zones, but who desire to Reach Beyond and make a difference.

 We are thankful for Roy’s legacy.
 Since 1961, over 1500 people have worked towards a sustainable future for all, in community with those whom we served, building relationships of solidarity in 41 countries across the globe.
 We hope that those that have met Roy and those who have simply heard his remarkable story will be inspired to continue his legacy.